 The source water, whether chlorinated or unchlorinated, shall comply with US EPA Safe Drinking Water Act and State drinking water standards regardless of the location from which Sallal receives the water or whether or not it is chlorinated.

-If Sallal is ever required to chlorinate its water supply or it deems prudent or necessary to do so, Sallal, at its sole cost and expense, may alter or relocate the Cedar Falls Way Intertie as described herein in order to receive treated water from the City.

 Sallal, at its sole cost and expense, shall install, own, and operate the meter at the Cedar Falls Way lntertie, including telemetry and SCADA.
 The meter shall be calibrated at least once every three years at Sallal's sole cost and expense by an independent representative of the meter manufacturer and shall be maintained to be accurate within the manufacturer' s specification.
 Calibration may occur in place.
 The City shall have free and unlimited access to the intertie meter for reading, inspection and testing at the City's expense.
 The City shall read the intertie meter monthly and bill Sallal for water supplied according to the terms of this Agreement.

 The Cedar Falls Way Intertie may possibly flow water by gravity from Sallal's water system to the City's water system.
 All such flow shall be for emergency purposes only based on a major catastrophe, such as an earthquake, that substantially damages the City's water system and such use shall be subject to Sallal's prior written consent which may be granted or withheld in its sole discretion.
-Sallal shall have no obligation to chlorinate or treat its water.
+Sallal shall have no obligation to chlorinate or treat its water

-WATER USAGE AND NEW CONNECTIONS IN UGA
+In the event of a general emergency or weather-related water shortage affecting the City’s water system, general restrictions placed upon water deliveries to Sallal shall be applied equally to the City’s customers generally and to Sallal’s customers in the Annexation Area.

+RATES AND CHARGES

-4.1 Invoicing.
-Each patty shall hill the other for water supplied by monthly invoice due and payable thirty (30) days after the date thereof.
+5.1 Invoicing.
+Each party shall bill the other for water supplied by monthly invoice due and payable thirty (30) days after the date thereof.
 Each monthly bill shall be comprised of the monthly usage at the applicable water rate as set forth below.
 Delinquent and unpaid balances shall bear interest at 12 percent per annum.
 Either party, at its option, may bill the other on a quarterly, semi-annual or annual basis to reduce meter reading and billing expense.